 What causes FOMO?

 Part of combatting FOMO is understanding how and why it works.
 You experience FOMO when anxiety makes you feel like you’ll miss out on a positive experience.
 In this case, the “positive experience” comes in the form of retail therapy.
 Otherwise, overspending on travelling or dining out, or buying more car or home than your budget allows.

 Recognize that anxiety and then remind yourself of the consequences of your actions.
 It’s one thing to let FOMO drive your shopping.
 It’s another thing entirely when you don’t have the money in your budget to pay for it.

 Overcoming FOMO requires you to have a plan in place that starts with a solid budget.
 Make sure to include in your budget a section for spending money on items that you might have been buying in the past as a result of FOMO.
 That way you can still spend a little, but avoid accumulating debt.

 In addition to your budget, make sure that you have a plan in place when you encounter those feelings of FOMO.
 Acknowledge them and use tricks like self-talk or visual cues (post pictures of your financial goals or other motivations) to avoid spending.

 FOMO and house hunting

 FOMO when buying a home requires a little bit of a different approach.
-When you are setting your budget, make sure that you set it well below your maximum amount so that you don’t buy more home than you can reasonably afford.
-Not only will you be house poor if you max out, you’ll likely accumulate debt as a homeowner to cover costs.
+When you are setting your budget, make sure that you set it well below your maximum amount so that you don’t buy more homes than you can reasonably afford.
+Not only will you be house poor if you max out, but you’ll also likely accumulate debt as a homeowner to cover costs.

 To avoid debt problems, use your budget as the priority in your housing search and be willing to compromise and be patient to avoid FOMO mortgage debt.
 Don’t forgo things like a property inspection either to complete the deal quickly.